The true story of the history of M&M's sounds like something out of Willy Wonka and the Chocolate Factory.

 Most people believe that the famous M on the candy shell stands for Mars Incorporated, the company that produces M&M’s.
 But, that’s just half the story.
 The truth is, there were once two famous candy makers, both of whom had the initial M, who were responsible for the production of the beloved candy, and whose story ended in a twisted, Willy Wonka-Slugworth-esque scenario.

-In 1911, Frank C. Mars founded Mars Incorporated, a small confectionary business in the town of Newark, N.J.
+In 1911, Frank C. Mars founded Mars Incorporated, a small confectionery business in Tacoma, Washington.
 When it came time for Frank to retire, he groomed his son to take his place, provided he spend some time overseas to learn how to start his own business.

 While abroad, Forrest Mars Sr. noticed British soldiers eating small, pill-sized candies called Smarties, made of a chocolate center and a hard candy shell.
 He was shocked to see that the candies held up in the summer heat, and that they were small and easy to transport.